nickjeffrey/kvm_backup/README.md

 A: This script is very simple, just a bash script that runs from cron.
 If you need something with more features, here are a few popular options:
 - https://github.com/abbbi/virtnbdbackup
 - Proxmox Backup Server (PBS)   (assumes you are using Proxmox)
-- Xen Orchestra  (assumes you are using Xen or XCP-NG
+- Xen Orchestra  (assumes you are using Xen or XCP-NG)
-- Veeam (pricey)
+- Veeam (commercial license)
-- Storware
+- Storware (commercial license)